pen-lang/pen/doc/src/references/standard-packages/test.md

 #### `Fail`

-It always fails with an error.
+It always returns an error.

 ```pen
 \() error